Malivil/TTT-Randomat-20/README.md

 - Ben of the Yogscast for the "Blerg" sounds used in the "Narration" event
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concepts of: events starting in secret, events having selection weight, and events targeting dead players
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
-- Corvatile from the Custom Roles for TTT Discord for the idea for the "Somebody set us up the bomb" event
+- Corvatile from the Custom Roles for TTT Discord for the idea for the "Somebody set us up the bomb" and "Meet Cute" events
 - joelmw10er from the Custom Roles for TTT Discord for the idea for the "Poltergeists" event
 - Alkomere from the Yogscast twitch chat for the idea for the "T-Rex Vision" event
 - Matt Warren from the Yogscast YouTube comments and Dangerzachattack from the Custom Roles for TTT for the idea for the "It's over Anakin!
 I have the high ground!" event